mahes-a/StagingBuild/README.md

            and CAST(UpdateDate as date) >= CAST(GETDATE() As Date)

-- Add a Foreach actvity to curate each table
+- Add a Foreach activity to curate each table

 <img width="451" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/f09574c9-572d-4e6a-8491-c2e1fa2c97d1">

          Items property would be @activity('Lookup Config Table').output.value

-- Within the For Each Actvity add a switch actvity based on the copymode  to switch and execute the corresponding  notebooks created in previous section
+- Within the For Each Actvity add a switch activity based on the copymode  to switch and execute the corresponding  notebooks created in previous section
     -  Example if CopyMode is WATERMARK then Execute the Watermark notebook by passing the parameters , Execute CDC , Change Tracking notebooks in a similar fashion
               @item().CopyMode